scriptPilot/app-framework/CONTRIBUTION.md

 - log on any bigger successful step as "success"
 - log on any error with a meaningful message as "error"
 - log on any error with the original message as "debug"
+- exit further script execution on any error

 The **helpers** files: